-This is an initial public offering of shares of common stock by Monte Rosa Therapeutics, Inc. We are offering 11,700,000 shares of common stock.
-The initial public offering price is \$19.00 per share.
+This is an initial public offering of shares of common stock by Monte Rosa Therapeutics, Inc. We are offering 9,750,000 shares of common stock.
+We expect that the initial public offering price will be between \$17.00 and \$19.00 per share.

 Prior to this offering, there has been no public market for our shares.
-We have been approved to list our common stock on The Nasdaq Global Select Market under the symbol "GLUE."
+We have applied to list our common stock on The Nasdaq Global Market under the symbol "GLUE."